Site Visit - Tue, Oct. 21

 • Tzu Chi Neihu Recycling Education Center: Tzu Chi is Taiwan’s largest Buddhist charity organization.
 With a wide network of volunteers across the island, it plays a key role in promoting waste sorting and achieving Taiwan’s high recycling rate.
 At the Neihu Recycling Education Center, visitors can experience hands-on sorting and upcycling, and observe how civil society drives environmental education in Taiwan.

-• The organizer reserves the right to make changes to the schedule and program as necessary.
+• The organizer reserves the right to adjust the itinerary and program content as necessary.